davekinkead/big-data-and-democracy/outline.md

   - individual responses in SM are not public in the traditional sense (the appropriation of public comms space)
   - "the algorithm is appropriating the agora"

+# How the fragemented networks effect the necessary conditions of epistemic justifications of democracy

 Modes of influence

   1. Hyper-targeted political advertising (Cambridge analytics)
   2. Curation alorithms (goole search, FB news feed)

-# How the fragemented networks effect the necessary conditions of epistemic justifications of democracy

   - Condorcet Jury Theorems
     - echo chamber undermines the competence condition but not the independence if we ignore psych data
     - if we accept that group think occurs, then it also undermines the independence claim
   - Epistemic Proceduralism
-  - Deliberateive Democracy
+  - Deliberative Democracy

   - how the echo chamber is bad
   - how the echo chamber is abused